 TILLIS: I was just thinking that you must be Bhagavan’s last living Western disciple who knew him in the flesh.

-LUCIA: The last? — Oh — yes, perhaps I am.
+LUCIA: The last?
+Oh yes, perhaps I am.

 The Tillis interview was in 1981, sixteen years BEFORE Robert Adams death in 1997, yet Tillis, in the phrasing of his question, seems to be of the opinion that Ms Osborne WAS the last living Western disciple who knew (Ramana) in the flesh.
 There in no thought, mention, or question of Adams, nor any of the boy that had been written about by Rajamani.
 That same boy is now a grown man and still alive living in America and was a close childhood friend of Lucia Osborne's son during the time the boy was at the ashram.
 So much so, that years later when her son reached adulthood, even in a sizeable crowd and across the room, he was still able to recognize the boy as a grown man.

 "Osborne told me that sometime prior to his father's death a man by the name of William Samuel had contacted him in the U.S. and expressed an interest in meeting his father.
 In their conversation Samuel told him that he and Osborne (the younger) had met at Ramana's ashram in India in 1944 and that during his stay, on the full moon of which he thought was April of that year, he, Osborne and another young boy and a few other people including his mother, circumabulated Arunachala.
-Osborne empasized the younger boy aspect with me specifically because Samuel thought, Osborne guessed, that the other boy (me) was his brother --- a twin brother --- because of our age, size, body build and look-alike curly haired mop tops."
+Osborne emphasized the younger boy aspect with me specifically because Samuel thought, Osborne guessed, that the other boy (me) was his brother --- a twin brother --- because of our age, size, body build and look-alike curly haired mop tops."

 (source)

 It is not known how many times during her years at the ashram Ms Osborne participated in Giri Valam, it may have been many or few.
 One would think though, that most of the early stage circumabulations would have remained notable in some fashion --- especially so if they were few and her then young son accompanied her.
-As to the query by Tillis and Ms Osborne's reply, while it is true one could question if Samuel was a disciple of Ramana in the classical sense, having visited the ashram for only a week, it has always been clear that her son Adam Osborne was not a disciple.[6]
+As to the query by Tillis and Ms Osborne's reply, while it is true one could question if Samuel was a disciple of Ramana in the classical sense, having visited the ashram for only a week, two at the most, it has always been clear that her son Adam Osborne was not a disciple.[6]
 So said, from a mother's perspective, while discounting Samuel, in her mind she may have simply cast both boys, that is, her son and the other young boy, together into the same non-disciple pot.
 However, in the boy's case, unlike her son, it was known through the works of C.R.
 Rajamani and the scribes at the ashram that he had been in meditation sessions and darshan in the old hall as it has been recorded that:

 "Within an hour of his face-to-face meeting with Sri Bhagavan, his mental barriers were reduced to nothingness."